BinomialLLC/basis_universal/README.md

 Also see [Intel® Open Source HD Graphics Programmers' Reference Manual (PRM)](https://01.org/sites/default/files/documentation/intel-gfx-bspec-osrc-chv-bsw-vol05-memory-views.pdf).
 This reference manual details how to encode FXT1, ETC1, ETC2, EAC, DXT/BC1-3, BC4/5/7, and ASTC.

 ### Release notes

+3/14/20 release notes:
+- UASTC support is in.
+We have removed BC7 mode 6 support from the ETC1S transcoder to reduce its size, although the format enum still works (it aliases to BC7 mode 5).
+We are still updating the docs for UASTC.
+- Adding fuzz-safe BMP support using apg_bmp.
+We will be adding fuzz-safe JPEG and TGA next.

 9/26/19 release notes:
 - Automatic global selector palettes are disabled by default, because searching the virtual selector codebook is very slow.